dohren/freya_assistant/readme.md

 ## Usage

-1. Set the Porcupine API key as an environment variable: `export PORCUPINE_ACCESS_KEY=your-porcupine-api-key`
-2. Set the OpenAI API key as an environment variable: `export OPENAI_API_KEY=your-openai-api-key`
+1. Set the OpenAI API key as an environment variable: `export OPENAI_API_KEY=your-openai-api-key`
-3. Run the assistant: `freya_application.py`
+2. Run the assistant: `freya_application.py`

 To interact with the Freya Assistant, simply say the wake word "Freya" followed by your command.
 The assistant will convert your speech to text and then respond using text-to-speech.